vala/jquery.scrollable-pagination.js/README.md

 jquery.scrollable-pagination.js
 ===============================

-Basic infinite scroll jQuery plugin with only-next pagination, written in coffee but available in JS
+Basic infinite scroll jQuery plugin with only-next pagination, written in coffee and available in JS.

 Usage
 =====